UPDATED JUL 14, 2020

 Craving Southern food with a conscience?
 Detroit Vegan Soul has West Village and Grandmont/Rosedale Park singing hallelujah for updated classics like smothered tempeh and “catfish” tofu.
-As with any soul food joint, the sides here shine — think maple-glazed yams, vegan mac ‘n cheese, and collard greens that taste as good as the real thing.
+As with any soul food joint, the sides here shine — think maple-glazed yams, vegan mac ‘n cheese, and collard greens.
 And did we mention they make vegan “chicken” and waffles?
 Consider your cheat day officially scheduled.

 Tucked away behind the N’Namdi museum in Midtown Detroit, this cozy neighborhood spot serves vegan and vegetarian fare in a family-friendly environment.
-Seva specializes in veganizing all your favorite foods.
+Seva specializes in vegan-izing all your favorite foods.
 Try General Tso’s Cauliflower or a “TLT” made with tempeh bacon.
 Fitt Tip: Seva’s happy hour is one of Detroit’s best kept vegetarian secrets, with half-priced drinks and appetizers on weeknights.
-More incentive to hit the gym before work!

 Legend has it square pizza originated in Detroit after a local pizza joint started baking their pies in the nuts and bolts trays used by assembly line workers.
-Pie-Sci in Woodbridge carries on this fine tradition with a whimsical menu of Detroit-style pizzas, with the option to make most anything vegan or gluten-free.
-Vegans rave about the dairy-free cheese (so delicious it’s uncanny) and the soda fountain that spits out corn syrup-free Detroit City drinks.
-Try the Insane Cauliflower Pizza with balsamic drizzle, “I Am the Eggplant”, or the Bob’s Burgers-inspired weekly specials.
+Pie-Sci in Woodbridge carries on this fine tradition with a whimsical menu of Detroit-style pizzas, with the option to make almost anything vegan or gluten-free.
+Vegans rave about the dairy-free cheese and the soda fountain that spits out corn syrup-free Detroit City drinks.
+Try the Insane cauliflower pizza with balsamic drizzle, “I Am the Eggplant”, or the Bob’s Burgers-inspired weekly specials.

 Squirreled away in the heart of Hamtramck, you’ll find a raw, vegan lunch spot run by the Buddhist monks at the Detroit Zen Center.
-(Yep, you read that right — lunch with monks!)
-Visitors can expect an addictive kale salad with tahini dressing, fresh soups, and entrées like Mexican Spring Wraps and stuffed tomatoes.
-Save room for a brazil nut brownie and be sure to stock up on kale chips, flax crackers, and the aforementioned tahini dressing for enlightened snacking.
+Visitors can expect an addictive kale salad with tahini dressing, fresh soups, and entrées like Mexican wraps and stuffed tomatoes.
+Save room for a brazil nut brownie, and be sure to stock up on kale chips, flax crackers, and the aforementioned tahini dressing for enlightened snacking.

-We can all agree that falafel is great.
+We can almost all agree that falafel is great.
 But when it’s reliably the only vegetarian option on the menu, you may consider skipping that Middle Eastern dinner.
-Al Ameer offers a refreshing change of pace, with a FULL vegetarian menu and fresh-pressed juice blends.
-Aside from the friendly service, highlights include spinach pies, Beirut-style hummus with pillowy, warm pitas, and an inventive vegan kibbeh made with tomatoes and cracked wheat.
+Al Ameer offers a refreshing change of pace, with a full vegetarian menu and fresh-pressed juice blends.
+Aside from the friendly service, highlights include spinach pies, Beirut-style hummus with pillowy pitas, and an inventive vegan kibbeh made with tomatoes and cracked wheat.

 Looking for a great place to grab a sandwich and hole up with your laptop?
 Cass Cafe has you covered.
 This art bar and restaurant in the Cass Corridor features casual vegan and vegetarian eats, Motor City Brewing Co. beers on tap, and an ever-changing selection of local art and live music.
 Kick back with a pint of Ghettoblaster and a lentil burger, or try the vegetarian lasagna (broccoli and spinach and mozzarella), a favorite among Wayne State students.

 Indian cuisine is, more often than not, pretty close to vegetarian, but Neehee’s Vegetarian Street Food takes it to a whole new level.
-Their Troy and Canton restaurants right outside Detroit offer completely separate (and enormous) menus for vegans, vegetarians, gluten-free eaters, and even one for those from orthodox religions.
+Their Troy and Canton restaurants right outside of Detroit offer completely separate menus for vegans, vegetarians, gluten-free eaters, and even one for those from orthodox religions.
 No matter which menu you order from, expect your meal to be brimming with flavor.
-Take, for instance, their fried lentil savory doughnuts served with a tamarind-packed sambhar stew.
+You won't find their fried lentil savory doughnuts served with a tamarind-packed sambhar stew anywhere else.